Take a day trip from Athens to Nafplio and discover one of the most picturesque towns in Greece. Here's how to plan your Athens to Nafplion day trip.

 Athens to Nafplio day trip

-The easiest way to get from Athens to Nafplio is to take a day trip.
+The easiest way to get from Athens to Nafplio is to take a day tour.
 This way, your transport is organised for you, and you get to see the most important places in the company of a guide.

 Athens to Nafplio by car